 Why don’t employees complete their certifications?
 What can you do to motivate them to keep up with both critical and optional certification training?
 Let’s take a look.

-There are a lot of reasons why employees skip out on completing certifications.
+There are a lot of reasons why they skip out on completing employee certifications.
 Some of the ones that have been brought up by employees (or their managers) include things like:

 One common reason given for not completing certifications (and training in general) is a lack of time for training.
 This is such a commonly-cited reason for not completing certifications or training that it made Inc’s top 5 list of reasons why employees don’t get training.